geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 I was totally trying to figure out how to act if saying that the kernel of R is properly issued.
 So we're now going to look at that.
 I couldn't remember it being a code thing.

 ##### **Nimlgen** [[00:41:57](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2517)]
 I've done a propagation from the, yeah.
-I know it's strange it doesn't work for Beam.
+I know it's strange it doesn't work for BEAM.

 ##### **Wozeparrot** [[00:42:06](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2526)]
 Yeah, I don't know.
 I was testing it, and it still failed on the remote.